Ross & Co. Dublin Cabinet Makers: History

 The business capitalized on the demand for portable furniture that accompanied the expansion of the British Empire in the 19th century.
 The increased movement of administrators, colonists and of course the army and navy to service Britain's overseas territories, provided a strong customer base for their campaign equipage.
-Although the company also create home furnishings, it was a small part of their business.
+Although the company also created home furnishings, it was a small part of their business.

 By 1822, the company became Ross E. Army Furniture warehouse.
-At some point, the company operated a factory at 35 Tighe Street Both locations were close to the Royal Barracks, where many of their officer clients were stationed.
+At some point, the company operated a factory at 35 Tighe Street to the rear of the main premises on Ellis Quay.
+Both locations were close to the Royal Barracks, where many of their officer clients were stationed.

 On 1 July 1853 designers James Ross Murphy and Patrick Murphy were granted a patent for their design for a portable combined chair and couch.
 On 11 August that year they were granted a patent for a portable reclining chair.

-Most items manufactured by Ross differed greatly from their competitors.
-Many of their chests has a unique folding superstructure or an unusual combination of drawers.
-Their washstands wouldn't have the normal brass standards, but have turned columns.
+Most items manufactured by Ross differed greatly from those of their competitors.
+Many of their chests have a unique folding superstructure or an unusual combination of drawers.
+Their washstands don't have the usual brass standards, but have turned columns instead.

 Much of Ross's work can be considered typical of the William IV and Victorian periods in its use of the fashionable design features of the day.
-A good example of this is the Desk Chair below, that breaks down into eight pieces for travel.
+A good example of this is the Desk Chair, that breaks down into eight pieces for travel.

 Suites of furniture

 Ross offered a suite of furniture.
 A suite would include a short set of dining chairs, an easy chair, a couch, a center table and a chiffonier or sideboard which broke down to become the packing case.
 On the inside door of the cabinet furniture would be a label, giving packing instructions.
 The packing case cabinets were often adorned with carved decoration and moulding, which again was unusual for campaign furniture that mostly considered flat surfaces and square edges to be a pre-requisite.
-However, when it came to packing the cabinet, the moulding would be removed and the carved show wood protected with a bolt on panel so no sacrifice was made for the added decoration.
+However, when it came to packing the cabinet, the moulding would be removed and the carved show wood protected with a bolt-on panel so no sacrifice was made for the added decoration.

 Perhaps the most famous such suite is that made for Captain Simner of the 76th Regiment and his wife, Francis Mary Bolton, as a wedding present on 27 March 1863.
 It was made from walnut taken from the family estate at Bective, in Ireland and travelled with the Captain and his wife to Madras, Burma and Secunderabad over a 12-year period.